Should You Get Facial Fillers or Botox?

 One of the main questions cosmetic dermatologists in NYC get these days is “what to pick, Botox or facial fillers?”.
 People who want to get rid of their wrinkles want results, but they don’t want a surgery, and Botox and fillers are the best non-surgical options that will delete those stubborn lines on your face.

-These two are so popular that when you go online, you will realize that “dermal fillers for face” and “Botox in NYC” are among the most frequent searches related to these two ways for smoothening wrinkles.
+These two are so popular that when you go online, you will realize that “dermal fillers for face” and “Botox” are among the most frequent searches related to these two ways for smoothening wrinkles.

 So, we looked into both of these, checked their advantages and disadvantages, and we brought in a verdict.